Mathématique: The Set of All You Don't Know

 The one talking to him, right now?

-He’s definitely not imaginary.
+He’s not imaginary.

 He’s a member of the ascended.
 He has to be.

 “Motivations?”
-Telford shoots back, beneath the ferocious third movement, “I see a barrier, I want to break it.
+Telford shoots back beneath the ferocious third movement, “I see a barrier, I want to break it.
 I see a boundary, I want to cross it.
 I see a mountain, I want to climb it.
 I’m a pretty simple guy at the end of the day, Dale.”

-Imaginary Rush rolls his eyes.
+Ascended Rush rolls his eyes.
 “Simple?
 That I’ll never believe.
 But the drive to crash ahead?
 Fair sure that’s real.”

 Volker looks at Telford.
 “Tell me something I don’t know.
 Something that cuts down on my set.”